eth0fox/resonite-osx/README.md

     - [x] Hear others (see above)
  - [ ] Texture loading
     - It mostly works, however you will see a lot of textures which load low resolution.
 This is because Resonite loads different texture variants on Windows & Linux vs Android.
 If you are neither Windows, Linux or Android it loads RawRGBA textures which apparently don't exist for some textures.
-    - Also, crunch compression is missing.
+    - Also, crunch compression is missing. (if you paste a screenshot in, you will have to open an inspector and disable crunchcompression for others to see it)

  - [ ] Platform integration
     - [x] System info (identifies as Platform.OSX, shows correct CPU & GPU model in logs)